Master of Science (MS) Degree in Higher Education Leadership

 - Learning technologies and instructional design- Explore new learning technologies and trends, applying them toward solving problems in the ever-evolving technical landscape of education.

-Students may also design their own area of interest from over 35 elective courses available within the School of Education.
+Students may also design their own area of interest from over 35 elective courses available within Drexel University's School of Education.

 - A bachelor's degree from a regionally accredited institution